osmedeus/documentation/src/installation/notification.md

 You may also noticed that there are some telegram channels in the `osm-default.rc` file.
 You can set all of them to the same channel ID for simplicity.

-But if you want to have more visibility, repeat the step 2 and 3 above to have more channel ID and add it to the `osm-default.rc` file.
+But if you want to have more visibility, repeat steps 2 and 3 above to have more channel ID and add it to the `osm-default.rc` file.

 ## 5. Reload the config and check if everything is working